Virginia State Police investigating shooting involving 2 Norfolk officers

 NORFOLK, Va.
-(WAVY) — Virginia State Police are investigating a shooting involving two Norfolk police officers.
+(WAVY) — Virginia State Police are investigating a shooting involving two Norfolk police officers Saturday evening.

 Norfolk police responded to reports of a person with a weapon in the 100 block of Granby Street around 10:30 p.m. on Saturday.
 On scene, the officers encountered a man who was armed with a gun, according to a Norfolk Police Department news release.